mdimapilis/cse15l-lab-reports/LabReport1.md

 ![Image](LSCommandResult.png)

-2. If there are any errors, make sure that it is not input error.
+2. If there are any errors, make sure that it is not user input error.
 3. To log out of the remote computer on your terminal you can use Ctrl - D (windows), Cmd-D (mac), or run ```exit``` in the terminal.